 The checklists provide both an explanation of what each of 25 elements of the paper should contain or look like for each kind of trial and examples of correctly written elements.
 Using the checklist will ensure you include everything necessary for a complete and transparent report of your trial’s findings, from eligibility criteria to outcomes, randomization and blinding to losses and exclusions, and more.

 CONSORT also provides a flow diagram for patient enrollment and progression through a trial.
 Not only can this be a useful figure in a paper, but it can help you plan your trial from the very beginning.

 View the checklists.
 (Link defaults to CONSORT 2010 checklist; use dropdown at top right to explore other checklists.)

 STrengthening the Reporting of OBservational studies in Epidemiology (STROBE) has produced several checklists, similar to those from CONSORT, of what to include in each section of a paper on observational studies.
 The group has developed checklists for cohort, case-control, and cross-sectional studies.

 As above, developers of the Standards for Reporting Qualitative Research have created a checklist for papers in the qualitative research world.

-If the checklists above don’t fit your type of research, never fear: The EQUATOR Network (Enhancing the QUAlity and Transparency Of health Research) has more than 400 reporting guidelines to suit all kinds of research.
+If the checklists above don’t fit your type of research, never fear: The EQUATOR Network (Enhancing the QUAlity and Transparency Of health Research) has Get the checklist. to suit all kinds of research.
 Whether you do animal studies, case reports, systematic reviews or economic evaluations, there’s a list to help you showcase your data in the clearest, most effective and complete way.